 Since we are all spending more time at home, get the entire family invested in the garden.
-Let everyone be involved in the process, from picking the plants to harvesting the crops.
+Let everyone be involved in the process, from picking the plants, using garden tools, and harvesting the crops.

 5. Gardening can also relieve stress.

-The simple acts of watering, weeding, and tending to your garden can lower your levels of cortisol, the hormone associated with stress.
+The simple acts of watering with your best garden hose, weeding, and tending to your garden can lower your levels of cortisol, the hormone associated with stress.
 As an added bonus, you can also get your daily dose of vitamin D as you work.

 6. It saves you money in the long run.